 When visiting Bents Old Fort now, what you'll see is a reconstruction of the original Fort with similar materials, based on detailed drawings, contemporary descriptions and archaeological findings.
 Most of the furnishings are reproductions.
 On the upper level is the Susan Magoffin room: normally the resident doctor's quarters but Susan arrived at the fort on her 19th birthday and suffered a miscarriage the next day.
 She was confined to the room during her 12-day stay in 1846.
 (During her stay, she saw a Cheyenne woman give birth and, half-an-hour later, watched as the woman picked up her baby and took it down to the river to wash and clean up.
 We wouldn't know of this story except she wrote about it in her diary and she made some comments in regards to the difference between the Cheyenne woman's mind-set and her own re: childbirth.)

 The National Park Service offers tours, programs, a short film and other interpretive activities for visitors.
 The park is open every day of the year except Thanksgiving, Christmas and New Year's Days.
 Summer hours run from June 1 through August 31 with the park open from 8 am to 5:30 pm.
 Winter hours mean the park is open the rest of the year from 9 am to 4 pm.
-The entrance fee is $3 per adult age 13 and up; $2 for children between 6 and 12; free for younger.

 Map of the United States in 1845